github/docs/content/billing/managing-billing-for-github-actions/about-billing-for-github-actions.md

 {% ifversion actions-hosted-runners %}
 {% note %}

-**Note**: Entitlement minutes cannot be used for {% data variables.actions.hosted_runner %}s.
-For more information, see "[Per-minute rates for larger runners](/billing/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates-for-larger-runners)."
+**Note**: Entitlement minutes cannot be used for Windows and Ubuntu runners over 2-cores.
+These runners will always be charged for, including in public repos.
+For more information, see "[Per-minute rates for runners](/billing/managing-billing-for-github-actions/about-billing-for-github-actions#per-minute-rates)."

 {% endnote %}
 {% endif %}